High Abbotside

-High Abbotside is a civil parish in the Richmondshire district of North Yorkshire, England.
+High Abbotside is a civil parish in the county of North Yorkshire, England.
 It is a rural parish on the north side of upper Wensleydale, and includes the settlements of Hardraw, Sedbusk and several hamlets.

 Governance

-The parish is located within the Richmond UK Parliament constituency.
-It also lies within the Upper Dales electoral division of North Yorkshire County Council and the Addlebrough ward of Richmonshire District Council.
+The parish is located within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 The civil parish shares a grouped parish council with the civil parish of Hawes, known as Hawes & High Abbotside Parish Council.

 Geography

 The majority of the parish boundary runs along the A684 road from just west of Bainbridge to where the River Ure turns northwards.
 The western boundary then follows the river north to the county boundary with Cumbria.
 The northern boundary runs south-east across the top of both Great Shunner Fell and Abbotside Common.
 In addition to the main settlements, there are several hamlets such as the Lunds, Blades, Litherskew, Fossdale, Simonstone, Cotterdale and West End.

 The highest point in the Parish is Great Shunner Fell, the third highest peak in Yorkshire, at 2,349 ft.
 The Pennine Way crosses over the summit.
 The area has many small gills and becks that feed the main river system.
 There are extensive amounts of shake holes which are popular with cavers.
 One of the most notable natural features in the Parish is Hardraw Force, a waterfall with a drop of 100 ft.